hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 The instructions will make use of the following configuration values:

 * The address of the Internal Load Balancer (`$internal_lb`).
 This can be either an IP or hostname.
-* A setup token (`$setup_token`). which is a 32 character random sequence used to authenticate the primaries as they join the cluster.
+* A setup token (`$setup_token`).
+This is a 32 character random sequence used to authenticate the primaries as they join the cluster.

+~> **Important:** If you are using the release sequence variable to pin an install to a particular version of TFE, be aware that the release sequence numbers between the Clustering and Non-Clustering versions are different.
+Consult with HashiCorp or refer to an existing installation to determine which Clustering release sequence numbers to use.

-## Airgap or Online
+### Differences Between Airgap and Online Installs

 The TFE Clustering installer needs to download some additional code and data to install the full cluster.
 In an airgap situation, this additional code needs to be placed on the instance for the installer to use.

 In online installs, the code is downloaded from HashiCorp servers automatically.

 ## First Primary

-The first primary of the cluster has an important task, it has to bootstrap the cluster for all other instances to join it.
+The first primary of the cluster is responsible for bootstrapping the cluster, so that the other instances can join it.

 ### Cluster Configuration